Tallulah Bankhead: Sexuality and sexual exploits

 In 1934, Bankhead had an affair with the artist Rex Whistler who, according to his biographer Anna Thomasson, lost his virginity to her at the age of 29.
 Offering him what Thomasson calls "an uncomplicated crash-course in sex", Bankhead's glamour and charisma appealed to the "instinctively submissive Rex".
 One afternoon in early 1934, Bankhead's friend David Herbert called at her suite at the Hotel Splendide in Piccadilly, only to be informed by her maid that "Miss Bankhead is in the bath with Mr Rex Whistler".
 Hearing Herbert's voice down the hall, Bankhead reportedly shouted, "I'm just trying to show Rex I'm definitely a blonde!"

 Rumors about Bankhead's sex life have lingered for years.
 In the 1920s, British domestic spy agency MI5 tried to investigate allegations she had been seducing schoolboys at Eton College but the headmaster refused to cooperate.

 In addition to her affairs with men, she has been linked romantically with several female personalities of the day.
+Bankhead was rumoured to have had affairs with a close friend and Canadian socialite Dola Dunsmuir, reasoning for her to visit Victoria, British Columbia, frequently, possibly connecting her with other women.
 Actress Patsy Kelly confirmed she had a sexual relationship with Bankhead when she worked for her as a personal assistant.
 John Gruen's Menotti: A Biography notes an incident in which Jane Bowles chased Bankhead around Capricorn, Gian Carlo Menotti and Samuel Barber's Mount Kisco estate, insisting that Bankhead needed to play the lesbian character Inès in Jean-Paul Sartre's No Exit (which Paul Bowles had recently translated).
 Bankhead locked herself in the bathroom and kept insisting, "That lesbian!
 I wouldn't know a thing about it."

 Bankhead never publicly used the term "bisexual" to describe herself, preferring to use the term "ambisextrous" instead.